-Golden Gate Audubon and the California Academy of Sciences are very excited to offer a new course: the Master Birding Program.
-The objective is to help 20 ambitious students enhance their birding and conservation skills and to develop 20 new active volunteers for GGAS, the Academy, or other Bay Area institutions.
+Golden Gate Audubon Society and California Academy of Sciences are very excited to offer our Master Birding course, for the sixth year.
+The objective of the course is to help 20 ambitious students enhance their birding and conservation skills, and develop 20 new active conservation community members for GGAS, The Academy, and other Bay Area institutions.

-Upon completion of the program, the graduates will have developed a field notebook documenting sightings of more than 200 bird species, will know how to identify the more difficult bird species, will learn about avian physiology, behavior and taxonomy, and will develop an understanding of habitats and bird communities.
-Graduates will have participated in over 20 organized field trips, developed a backyard (local patch) list, and made a 10-minute presentation to the class on an avian topic of their choosing.
+Upon completion of the program, graduates will have developed a field notebook documenting sightings of over 200 bird species, will know how to identify the more difficult bird species, will learn about avian physiology, behavior and taxonomy, and will develop an understanding of avian habitats and bird communities.
+Graduates will have participated in over 20 organized field trips, developed a backyard (local patch) list, and will have made a 10-minute presentation to the class on an avian topic of their choosing.
 Other details of the course will be presented to interested candidates.

 Instructors are Jack Dumbacher, Eddie Bartley and Bob Lewis.
 Fee for the class is $700 for non-CAS or non-GGAS members, $600 for members.
 The class will start Wednesday February 13th, 2019, and will meet one Wednesday of each month, 6:30 – 9:00 PM.
 The class will finish in December 2019.
 Fieldtrips will typically take place on the weekend immediately following the class.

 To sign up for the class, follow this link to the website, and fill out the questionnaire at the link on the bottom of the page.

 Lincoln’s Sparrow photo by Rick Lewis